 People with a disability have the right to explore, express and enjoy their sexuality.
-They also have the right to education and counselling that is accessible and appropriate to their relationships, sexual needs, communication and way of learning.
+They also have the right to counselling that is accessible and appropriate to their relationships, sexual needs, communication and way of learning.

 Counselling sessions, may also be for couples, who are looking for information and support to make choices together.

 All Birds and Bees counselling and education sessions are person centred and are designed specifically for each individual.
 Sessions may include sexual history, assessment, program design, delivery, as well as resources and reports.

 People with a disability have the same needs as everyone else for counselling support.